How to Be the UK’s Best Place to Work

 It’s safe to say, that while some are vanity plaques, others are strong indications of the lengths companies will go to build and create a truly great place to work.

-Now that the best places to work lists of 2020 are being actioned, we felt it was time to reveal what it takes to not just get on the list but build a culture that helps your business make a real impact.
+Now that the best places to work lists of 2020 are being actioned, I felt it was time to reveal what it takes to not just get on the list but build a culture that helps your business make a real impact.

 In this year’s list, among the tech giants gaining top spots, there are also some big-name brands on the list.
 It can often seem that smaller businesses are left in the shadows.